Iranian Review for UN Studies

 The submission must be an original work not currently under consideration for publication elsewhere.

-The abstract, indented quotations, and footnotes should be 10 point Times New Roman.
-All other text should be 12 point Times New Roman.
+The abstract, indented quotations, and footnotes should be 10-point Times New Roman.
+The rest should be 12-point Times New Roman.

-Contributions should have a title which is both concise and descriptive.
-Titles to articles should be centred in bold, italicised, and have title capitals.
+All submissions should include a title which is both concise and descriptive.
+Titles should be centred in bold, italicised, and have title capitals.

 2.4 Name and Autobiographical Notes

 Where a name is indicated as the author of an article or review, or in a citation, the surname/family name should appear in capitals.

 It is not necessary to capitalize the family name when referring to an individual in the text.

 Autobiographical details should appear as the first footnote of each contribution [as an asterisk (*)], and include as separate sentences: